Tony Hoare: Research and career

 In 1960, Hoare left the Soviet Union and began working at Elliott Brothers Ltd, a small computer manufacturing firm located in London.
-There, he implemented the language ALGOL 60 and began developing major algorithms.
+There, he implemented a compiler for the language ALGOL 60 and began developing major algorithms.

 He was involved with developing international standards in programming and informatics, as a member of the International Federation for Information Processing (IFIP) Working Group 2.1 on Algorithmic Languages and Calculi, which specified, maintains, and supports the languages ALGOL 60 and ALGOL 68.

 He became the Professor of Computing Science at the Queen's University of Belfast in 1968, and in 1977 returned to Oxford as the Professor of Computing to lead the Programming Research Group in the Oxford University Computing Laboratory (now Department of Computer Science, University of Oxford), following the death of Christopher Strachey.
+He became the first Christopher Strachey Professor of Computing on its establishment in 1988 until his retirement at Oxford in 2000.
 He is now an Emeritus Professor there, and is also a principal researcher at Microsoft Research in Cambridge, England.

 Hoare's most significant work has been in the following areas: his sorting and selection algorithm (Quicksort and Quickselect), Hoare logic, the formal language communicating sequential processes (CSP) used to specify the interactions between concurrent processes (and implemented in various programming languages such as occam), structuring computer operating systems using the monitor concept, and the axiomatic specification of programming languages.

-Speaking at a software conference in 2009, Tony Hoare apologized for inventing the null reference:
+Speaking at a software conference in 2009, Tony Hoare hyperbolically apologized for inventing the null reference:

 For many years under his leadership, Hoare's Oxford department worked on formal specification languages such as CSP and Z. These did not achieve the expected take-up by industry, and in 1995 Hoare was led to reflect upon the original assumptions:

+A commemorative article was written in tribute to Hoare for his 90th birthday.